Dominick John Lagonegro: Priesthood

-Lagonegro was ordained to the priesthood for the Archdiocese of New York by Cardinal Terence Cooke at St Theresa's Church in the Pelham Bay section of the Bronx on May 31, 1969.
+Lagonegro was ordained to the priesthood for the Archdiocese of New York by Cardinal Terence Cooke at St. Patrick's Cathedral in New York City on May 31, 1969.
 After his ordination, Lagonegro served as parochial vicar at St. Vito's Parish in Mamaroneck, New York.
 From 1977 to 1980, Lagonegro was assigned as parochial vicar at St. Joseph's Parish in Kingston, New York and taught at John A. Coleman Catholic High School in Hurley, New York.
 Lagonegro also served as parochial vicar at Holy Trinity Parish in Poughkeepsie, New York from 1980 to 1989.

 Lagonegro was named pastor of Saints Denis and Columba Parish in Hopewell Junction, New York, in 1989, then became the founding pastor of St. Columba Parish after it and Saint Denis Parish split in 1992.
 He was raised by the Vatican to the rank of monsignor in 1994, and became vicar of Dutchess County in 1997.

 Auxiliary Bishop of New York

 On October 30, 2001, Lagonegro was appointed as an auxiliary bishop of the Archdiocese of New York and titular bishop of Modruš by Pope John Paul II.
 He received his episcopal consecration from Cardinal Edward Egan, with Bishops Henry Mansell and Robert Brucato serving as co-consecrators.
 He selected as his episcopal motto: Christus Primus, meaning, "Christ First."

 In addition to his duties as an auxiliary bishop, Lagonegro serves as vicar of Orange County, episcopal liaison to the Catholic Chaplains Apostolate Committee in New York State, and the United States Conference of Catholic Bishops'(USCCB) liaison to the American Catholic Correctional Chaplains Association.

+Retirement and legacy

+On July 2, 2018, Pope Francis accepted Lagonegro's letter of resignation as auxiliary bishop of New York after reaching the mandatory retirement age of 75 for bishops.

+Viewpoints

+Capital punishment

-Lagonegro is an opponent of capital punishment, once saying, "In our modern and civilized society, capital punishment is simply unwarranted and inconsistent with the Catholic Church’s vision of the sacred inviolable dignity of the human person, and the need to recognize the possibility of redemption and conversion.
-We seek a society of justice and peace, not vengeance and violence."On July 2, 2018, Pope Francis accepted Lagonegro's letter of resignation as auxiliary bishop of the Archdiocese of New York after reaching the mandatory retirement age of 75 for bishops.
+Lagonegro is an opponent of capital punishment.
+He made this statement in 2004:"In our modern and civilized society, capital punishment is simply unwarranted and inconsistent with the Catholic Church’s vision of the sacred inviolable dignity of the human person, and the need to recognize the possibility of redemption and conversion.
+We seek a society of justice and peace, not vengeance and violence."